 Love Chinese food?
-Check out there salt & pepper calamari, scrambled egg & shrimp, hairy gourd vermicelli, mouth watering chicken, Chinese cabbage bacon stir fry, almond jello and red bean ice drink recipes.
+Check out these salt & pepper calamari, scrambled egg & shrimp, hairy gourd vermicelli, mouth watering chicken, Chinese cabbage bacon stir fry, almond jello and red bean ice drink recipes.

 What is Chinese chili oil?

-What are the ingredients for homemade Sichuan chili oil?
+What are the ingredients for homemade Chinese Sichuan chili oil?

 In this homemade Chinese Sichuan chili oil recipe, the ingredients are vegetable oil, onion, green onion, ginger, bay leaves, star anise, Sichuan peppercorns, dried chili peppers, garlic, salt, sugar and soy sauce.
-I like garlic.
-Therefore, I added 2 whole pieces of garlic.
-Besides, you can adjust the spiciness by reducing the amount of Sichuan peppercorns.
+Personally, I like garlic.
+Therefore, I added 2 whole pieces of garlic to add more texture and aroma to the chili oil.
+Besides, you can adjust the spiciness by reducing or increasing the amount of Sichuan peppercorns.

-Cooking tips for how to make homemade Chinese chili oil:
+Cooking tips for how to make homemade Chinese Sichuan chili oil:

 - Wait until oil is hot around 350 F. You can use a wooden chopstick to test if the oil is hot enough.
 When you see some little bubbles around the chopstick, it means the oil is hot enough.